cs186-fa12/fa12/hw3/README.md

     elog(LOG, "Two plus three is %d", 2+3);

 This may be helpful for debugging purposes.
-However, make sure you remove all the debugging logs in your code before submission, since writting debugging logs may incur significant overhead and make your program fail to finish when we test it.
+However, make sure you remove all the debugging logging from your code before submission, since writting debugging logs may incur significant overhead and make your program fail to finish when we test it.

 #### GDB